seds-sg/nusseds-webpage/src/content/new-frontiers/new-frontiers-10.md

 ---
 title: "New Frontiers #10: TBC"
-date: 2020-03-19
+date: 2020-03-26
 path: /new-frontiers-10
 upcoming: true
 ---

-Event is currently postponed due to the situation with the 2019-nCoV.
-Stay tuned for updates.
+Stay tuned for updates on the speaker and the topic.